KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/test_conditions/README.md

 -   The soil and water density are specified, but irrelevant due to the absence of gravity.
 The porosity is 0.
 -   The dynamic viscosity of water is given as $\mu = 10^{-3} \mathrm{[Pa \cdot s]}$ and the intrinsic permeability of the soil as $\kappa = 1.157 \times 10^{-12} \mathrm{[m^2]}$
 -   The bulk modulus of water $K_w = 2 \times 10^6 \mathrm{[Pa]}$

-## Assertions
-The tests assert that the vertical distribution of displacement and pressure matches the analytical distribution, which is a linear distribution over the height of the column.